tasket/doc1/README.md

 The following has been tested with Fedora 33 and Debian 10 templates:

-1. Create a new VM, name it, click the ProxyVM radio button, and choose a color and template.
+1. Create a new VPN VM

+    Launch the qube/VM creation tool, give the qube a name like _sys-vpn_, select a Debian or Fedora Template, and choose _sys-net_ or _sys-firewall_ for Networking.
+Next, select _'provides network'_ then click _OK_.

    ![Create\_New\_VM.png](/attachment/wiki/VPN/Create_New_VM.png)

-   Note: Do not enable NetworkManager in the ProxyVM, as it can interfere with the scripts' DNS features.
-If you enabled NetworkManager or used other VPN setup methods in a previous attempt, do not re-use the old ProxyVM...
-Create a new one according to this step.

-   If your choice of TemplateVM doesn't already have the VPN client software, you'll need to install its package such as `openvpn` in the template before proceeding.
+   Note:  If your choice of TemplateVM doesn't already have the VPN client software, you'll need to install its package such as `openvpn` in the template before proceeding; qubes-tunnel uses openvpn by default.
 If your TemplateVM is one of the "minimal" types, you may need to install additional networking packages as well .....PUT LINK HERE.....

+2. Additional VM settings

+   A settings window for the new VPN VM should appear from the last step.
+Choose the _Services_ tab, then choose 'custom' in the dropdown box and click _Add_. then add 'qubes-tunnel'.
+Finally, for the service name enter 'qubes-tunnel' and click _OK_.

-2. Set up the VPN client.
+3. Set up the VPN client.

    Make sure the new VPN VM and its TemplateVM are not running.
    Run a terminal (CLI) in the VPN VM -- this will start the VM.